chrisjhill/MVC/README.md

 ### Caching

 Caching can be turned on or off from your projects configuration file (`/Library/MyProject/config.ini`), and you can set how long you want before the cache is invalidated.
+You can also select how you would like your cache to be stored: "File", "Apc", or "Memcache".

     [cache]
+        interface = "File"
         enable    = true
         life      = 60

 ### Forwarding